joffrey-bion/krossbow/README.md

 Here is the list of supported STOMP features:

-- All STOMP frames except transactions (`BEGIN`/`COMMIT`/`ABORT`)
+- All STOMP frames, including `ACK`/`NACK` and transactions
 - Custom headers where the protocol allows them
 - Receipts (waiting for RECEIPT frame based on receipt header)
-- Heart beating (keep alive)
+- Heart beats (keep alive)
-- Both text and binary body
+- Text and binary bodies
-- Content-length as defined in the specification

 Additional features:
 - Auto-receipts (automatically adds RECEIPT headers when appropriate to ensure no frame is lost)